Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - Providing a professional closing and your contact details

-Here is an example of a resume letter:
+Here’s an example of how to write a resume

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced individual in [Your profession] I believe that I’d make the ideal choice for this job.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced individual in [Your profession], I believe I would be the perfect candidate for this position.

 Sincerely,